paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-08-21-homelab_part00.md

 Since I am an obstinate piece of shit who never turns down an opportunity to do things the hardest way possible, I went all-in on the MikroTik ecosystem.
 In addition to granting more granular control over a network than Ubiquiti and using less power than a outdated Brocade or Cisco switch, MikroTik doesn't require users to link ther switches to a cloud service like Ubiquiti apparently does.

-#### Mikrotik 310
+#### Mikrotik 310-8G+2S+IN

 This is an 8-port 2.5Gbe managed switch that includes 2 SFP+ ports.
 There are a couple of things I don't like about it, such as how its power supply plugs into the front as opposed to the rear and there's no means of redundant power like other MikroTik devices at a similar price point and form factor, however it is their most reasonably priced 2.5Gbe switch at the time of writing this.
 While my home internet is currently only 0.5Gbps down and up, I wanted to both futureproof myself in case I decide to upgrade and allow for fast wired LAN data transfers to and from the NAS.

-#### MikroTik 112
+#### MikroTik 112-8P-4S-IN

-This is an old generation managed switch; I saw a handful of Reddit users cautioning against buying any 100-series MikroTik devices since they have been phased out and are allegedly notorious for causing network issues.
+This is an older generation managed switch; I saw a handful of Reddit users cautioning against buying any 100-series MikroTik devices since they have been phased out and are allegedly notorious for causing network issues.
 All that said, I ultimately purchased it because:

 1) it was the lowest-priced MikroTik managed switch that I saw that supported PoE and 1Gbe speeds

-2) it was the correct size to place next to my MikroTik 310 in order to completel fill a single rack unit on my server rack
+2) it was the correct size to place next to my MikroTik 310 in order to completely fill a single rack unit on my server rack

+I had to buy a special mounting coupler from Amazon to get both of these switches on the same row, and the used CRS112 I got didn't have mounting hardware and there was only one retailer I cound find stateside that sold it: [rOc-nOc.com][roc-noc].

-#### MikroTik WAPx
+#### MikroTik wAP ax

 I purchased a wireless access point from MikroTik in order to have a consisten user experience when managing my network devices.
 Unfortunately it wasn't until after I purchased it that I discovered that MikroTik has notoriously not-great wirless devices and that their wired switches are their bread-and-butter.
 Oh well.